tldr-pages/tldr/pages/windows/if.md

 # if

-> Performs conditional processing in batch programs.
+> Performs conditional processing in batch scripts.
 > More information: <https://docs.microsoft.com/windows-server/administration/windows-commands/if>.

 - Execute the specified commands if the condition is true: